-Claypot Chicken Rice is a hearty and comforting meal popular in Malaysia, Singapore, and China.
+A recipe for Claypot Chicken Rice!
+This hearty and comforting meal is popular in Malaysia, Singapore, and China.
 Marinated chicken, mushrooms, and slices of Chinese sausage are piled on top of steamed rice and served with a sprinkle of green onions.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.